Skip to content

 php scripts/port-forward.php <command>

-Manages UPnP-IGD and NAT-PMP port forwarding for direct server access without relay tunnel.
+Manages UPnP-IGD and NAT-PMP port forwarding for direct server access without a relay tunnel.

 Commands: